How To Do Keyword Research?

 Keywords help search engine web crawlers discover your website and understand what your content is about so that it knows when to show it on search results.
 Keyword research (also known as Keyword Optimisation) is the process of evaluating, researching, and implementing the right words or phrases on your website so that it will rank as high as possible on search results that relate to your product or service.

 Here’s an example; If someone goes onto Google and searches for “shoes for sale” and your business sells shoes, you want to be seen on the search engine results page (SERP) for that search query, right?
 Well, keyword research will help you get there.

-Keyword research can also be done on other online platforms such as YouTube, Twitter and online directories, but today I’m just going to focus on ways to improve your SEO ranking through making keyword changes to your website.
+Keyword research can also be done on other online platforms such as YouTube, Twitter and online directories, but today I’m just going to focus on ways to improve your SEO ranking by making keyword changes to your website.

 Why is Keyword Research important?

-The keywords that you use, within blog post for example really impact where and when you appear on SERP’s.
+The keywords that you use, within blog posts for example really impact where and when you appear on SERPs.
 Taking the time to do Keyword Optimisation helps search engines understand what it is that you’re offering, meaning that you are more likely to show up to the people who need it.
 Ultimately, keyword research allows you to better serve your target audience and increase organic website traffic.
 The more targeted the traffic, the more conversions you’ll get.
-Which will gain you more potential customers and more organic searches.
+Which will also gain you more potential customers and more organic searches.

 Psst!
 Here are some more Conversion Rate Optimisation strategies that we recommend.

 First and foremost, you should focus on the pages where you have (or want to have) the highest conversion rate.
 Keyword optimisation should be done on these before starting on the others.